MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migration-steps-web-client-unified-interface-configuration.md

 ## Step 2: Import the USDWebResources folder

 The **USDWebResources** folder contains the migrated **RunXrmCommand** actions that were present in Web Client.
-To deploy the **USDWebResources** on the target Unified Intrface App, import the web resources as a solution in the Dynamics 365 for Customer Engagement.
+To deploy the **USDWebResources** on the target Unified Intrface App, import the web resources as a solution in the Dynamics 365 for Customer Engagement apps.

 To import the **USDWebResources** zip folder, follow these steps: